 Gratitude through Each Day

 What would life look like if we simply expressed gratitude for everything that happens to us?
-Let’s explore the same scenario through a filter of gratitude versus one of good versus bad judgement.
+Let’s explore the same scenario through a filter of gratitude versus one of good versus bad judgment.

 A Typical Day Experienced through Judgement